Finding a Therapist Who Can Help You Heal

-Treatment for anxiety, depression, PTSD, substance abuse, eating disorders, and other mental health issues often involves breaking free of negative thought patterns.
+Treatment for anxiety, depression, PTSD, substance abuse, and other mental health issues often involves breaking free of negative thought and behavior patterns.
 Here’s how CBT or “talk psychotherapy” can help.

-Are you worried and anxious much of the time?
-Do you feel overwhelmed, hopeless, or unable to control intrusive thoughts?
-Cognitive behavioral therapy (CBT) or “talk therapy” examines how your thoughts, emotions, and behavior are connected.
-The main principle of CBT is to increase awareness of your negative thinking so you can respond to challenges in a more effective way.
+Cognitive behavioral therapy (CBT) is a form of “talk therapy” that focuses on developing healthier ways of managing your thoughts, emotions, and behavior.
+The main principle of CBT is to increase awareness of your negative thinking and unhelpful behaviors so you can respond to challenges in a more productive way.

 CBT is conducted through a series of structured sessions in collaboration with a mental health professional.
 The goal is to provide tools that can be applied to manage unhealthy thinking and behavioral patterns in order to reduce distress.